6 Underrated Asian Producer-DJs You Should Know

 5. No Mana

-Electro-house wizard No Mana’s production prowess first caught the attention of the likes of Eric Prydz and Deadmau5, the latter of whom signed the artist to his label.
-Since then, No Mana has been making a name for himself through releases on mau5trap, bringing a new age spin to the classic electro-house sound.
-It’s no wonder he was noticed by electronic music legends; No Mana is set to represent the new generation of the sound, a successor to OGs like the mau5 himself.
-His latest album “Secret Level” is out and available now.
+Electro-house producer No Mana first attracted the attention of prominent figures like Eric Prydz and Deadmau5, the latter of whom signed him to his mau5trap label.
+No Mana has gained recognition through releases on mau5trap, bringing a fresh perspective to classic electro-house.
+His work demonstrates why he was noticed by electronic music legends: he embodies the next generation of the genre.
+His latest album, “Secret Level,” is available now.

 6. Yako